CollingsKenny/personal-site-sapper/content/blog/0000/index.md

 At this point I now have a clear vision for what I want my site to look like, the types of information that may go on it, and a starting set of features to develop.

 ## 🏞️ Second thing's second.
-Build the development envrionment.
+Build the development environment.

 This part is always a mix of emotions.
 It's exciting because you get to finally start playing around with fancy new tools.
 But it's also nerve-racking because you have no clue how to use these tools.

 1. I followed the [Sapper Getting Started] (https://sapper.svelte.dev/docs#Getting_started) guide to scaffold my application.
 2. Installing the Svelte extension.
 3. Explored the [folder structure](https://sapper.svelte.dev/docs#Sapper_app_structure).
-4. Now here I would like to say I spent some time reading and understanding the documentation but honestly I do not have the attention span for that so I jumped right in and began looking up tutorials and other examples of what I want to build.
+4. Now here I would like to say I spent some time reading and understanding the documentation but honestly, I do not have the attention span for that, so I jumped right in and began looking up tutorials and other examples of what I want to build.

 ## 🏗️ Packages and Tools